-Considering the reliability performance improvement initiatives that have been undertaken, including key staff additions with significant experience with supercritical coal-fired generation utilizing Illinois coal, original equipment manufacturer support and third party expert consultant support, PSGC advises that it expects to see continued improvements in reliability during 2015 and should approach levels consistent with similarly aged coal-fired power plants in the medium term.
+Following the reliability performance improvement initiatives that were undertaken, including key staff additions with significant experience with supercritical coal-fired generation utilizing Illinois coal, original equipment manufacturer support and third party expert consultant support, PSGC experienced continued improvements in reliability during 2015.
+At a level consistent with similarly aged coal-fired power plants in the medium term, PSGC is maintaining the improved reliability that began in 2015.
 At the same time, the PSEC Owners (as hereinafter defined) have made reliability improvements a priority of both PSEC's daily operations and of its short-to-medium term capital improvement plan.
 Over the short term (2015-2017), PSEC has placed special emphasis on projects that will improve the reliability of PSEC and the productivity of mining operations.
 There can be no assurance that the operational issues affecting PSEC will not continue for a period of time longer than anticipated or that the reliability performance improvement initiatives will have the desired effect over the short term.
 See "PRAIRIE STATE ENERGY CAMPUS PROJECT - General, and - PSEC Capital Improvement Plan" below.